pivotal/docs-tap/workloads/server.hbs.md

                       number: 8080
     ```

-4. Add the above `Ingress` resource snippet to the `spec-ytt.yaml` file and save.
-Look for the
+1. Add the `Ingress` resource snippet to the `spec-ytt.yaml` file and save.
+Look for the `Service`
-   `Service` resource, and insert the snippet before the last `#@ end`.
+   resource, and insert the snippet before the last `#@ end`.
 For example:

     ```yaml